 We are principally exposed to five types of market risk: interest rate risk; foreign currency risk; credit risk; equity price risk and commodity price risk.
-As a result of the Validus Acquisition expanding the geographic scope of our operations and the size of our investment portfolio, our exposure to some of these market risks has increased.
-Our policies to address these risks in 2023 were not materially different than those used in 2022.
+Our policies to address these risks in 2024 were not materially different than those used in 2023.